 Ursula Coxhead's solicitor to Ursula Coxhead in which he describes how

-Glaxo's solicitors pressured the Legal Aid board in to not granting
+Glaxo's solicitors pressured the Legal Aid board in to not granting Legal

-1999, Parliamentary Ombudsman's Report on MCA Testing and Licensing
+Parliamentary Ombudsman's Report on MCA Testing and Licensing

 documentation relating to Myodil.

-A committee member of the MAG attempted to obtain documents from
+A committee member of the MAG attempted to obtain documents from the

-Parliamentary Ombudmsan, this is his report.
+Ombudmsan, this is his report.

-Speech given by Ursula Coxhead at the
+Speech given by Ursula Coxhead at the inaugural

-Parliamentary All Party Myodil Action Group
+meeting of the Parliamentary All Party Myodil Action Group

-from the Lord Warner June 2004 in which he denies granting any inquiry
+the Lord Warner June 2004 in which he denies granting any inquiry

-Searle to MPs
+Letter from C Searle to

-Burton's November 2011 letter
+November 2011 letter

-Letter written to Ursula Coxhead in which Dr. Burton states in all
+Letter written to Ursula Coxhead in which Dr. Burton states in all cases

-leading to the secondary condition diffuse Adhesive Arachnoiditis.
+secondary condition diffuse Adhesive Arachnoiditis.